-A.13.1 Each Client Device Message shall have the Data Record Count field set to the number of Data Records awaiting transfer to the Server Device.
+A.13.1 Each client device message shall have the Data Record Count field set to the number of data records awaiting transfer to the server device.

-Note: This count is inclusive of any Data Record currently being transferred (as that Data Record cannot yet have been acknowledged by the Server Device).
+Note: This count is inclusive of any data record currently being transferred (as that data record cannot yet have been acknowledged by the server device).

-- A.13.2 The Client Device shall transfer a Data Record to the Server Device by transmitting a Client Device Message in which the: - a.
-Data Record Number field is set to the Record Number of that Data Record; and - b.
-Data Record field contains that Data Record in its entirety. - A.13.3 The Client Device shall transfer a Data Record to the Server Device in accordance with A.13.2 when all of the following conditions are met: - a.
-The Client Device has at least one Data Record awaiting transfer; - b.
-The Client Device is ready and able to transfer that Data Record; - c.
-The Server Device is considered to be authenticated to the Client Device in accordance with A.10.1; and

-- d.
-The most recent and prior Server Device Message received during the prior five (5) seconds has a value for the Status Flag field that indicates the: - i.
-Client Device is considered to be authenticated to the Server Device in accordance with A.10.1; and - ii.
-Server Device is ready to transfer Data Records.
+- A.13.2 The client device shall transfer a data record to the server device by transmitting a client device message in which the: - a.
+Data Record Number field is set to the record number of that data record; and - b.
+Data Record field contains that data record in its entirety. - A.13.3 The client device shall transfer a data record to the server device when all of the following conditions are met: - a. the client device has at least one data record awaiting transfer; - b. the client device is ready and able to transfer that data record; - c. the server device is considered to be authenticated to the client device; and - d. the most recent and prior server device message received during the prior 5 seconds has a value for the Status Flag field that indicates the: - i. client device is considered to be authenticated to the server device; and - ii. server device is ready to transfer data records.

-Note: This requirement allows the Client Device to continue transferring Data Records in 'quick succession', and without the need to wait until the next every-five second 'heartbeat' Client Device Message is transmitted.
-This requirement also allows the Server Device to regulate the transfer of Data Records.
+Note: This requirement allows the client device to continue transferring data records in quick succession, and without the need to wait until the next 5-second 'heartbeat' client device message is transmitted.
+This requirement also allows the server device to regulate the transfer of data records.

-A.13.4 The Client Device shall transfer Data Records to the Server Device in the order of Data Record generation.
+A.13.4 The client device shall transfer data records to the server device in the order of data record generation.

-Note: The order of Data Record generation is ascending order of Record Number, but noting that Record Number values wrap-around periodically.
+Note: The order of data record generation is ascending order of record number, but noting that record number values wrap-around periodically.

-Where the Client Device has previously attempted to transfer a Data Record, but has not had the transfer of that Data Record acknowledged by the Server Device, it should re-attempt transfer of that Data Record.
+Where the client device has previously attempted to transfer a data record, but has not had the transfer of that data record acknowledged by the server device, it should reattempt transfer of that data record.

-A.13.5 Each Server Device Message shall have the Acknowledged Data Record Number field set to the Record Number of the Data Record mostly recently transferred successfully from the Client Device.
+A.13.5 Each server device message shall have the Acknowledged Data Record Number field set to the record number of the data record mostly recently transferred successfully from the client device.

-Note: The Server Device is required to repeat the Acknowledged Data Record Number field value in each subsequent Server Device Message until another Data Record has been transferred and requires acknowledgement; this allows for robustness in the event that Server Device messages are lost.
+Note: The server device is required to repeat the Acknowledged Data Record Number field value in each subsequent server device message until another data record has been transferred and requires acknowledgement; this allows for robustness in the event that server device messages are lost.

-The Server Device does not have any facility to reject a transferred Data Record.
-However, in the event that the Server Device fails to successfully receive the transferred Data Record (e.g., its internal storage is full), it should reflect this by not updating the Acknowledged Data Record Number field in its reply Server Device Message.
-In addition, the Server Device should set the Status Flag field to indicate that it is not ready to accept transfer of Data Records until such time that is has sufficient internal storage capacity.
+The server device does not have any facility to reject a transferred data record.
+However, in the event that the server device fails to successfully receive the transferred data record (e.g. its internal storage is full), it should reflect this by not updating the Acknowledged Data Record Number field in its reply server device message.
+In addition, the server device should set the Status Flag field to indicate that it is not ready to accept transfer of data records until such time that is has sufficient internal storage capacity.

-- A.13.6 Upon receiving a Server Device Message with a non-zero value of the Acknowledged Data Record Number field, the Client Device shall: - a.
-In the case that the corresponding Data Record is awaiting transfer to the Server Device, mark the Data Record with that Record Number as transferred, and decrement the Data Record Count value (refer to A.13.1); or - b.
-Otherwise, take no action.
+- A.13.6 Upon receiving a server device message with a non-zero value of the Acknowledged Data Record Number field, the client device shall: - a. in the case that the corresponding data record is awaiting transfer to the server device, mark the data record with that record number as transferred, and decrement the Data Record Count value (see A.13.1); or - b. otherwise, take no action.

-Note: The Client Device may delete Data Records from its internal storage after they are acknowledged as transferred by the Server Device.
+Note: The client device may delete data records from its internal storage after they are acknowledged as transferred by the server device.